gregorylburgess/ARMS/docs/developers_guide.rst

 Chewbacca Naming Conventions:
 -----------------------------
-* Command classes should end in "_Command"
+* Command classes should end in "_Command".
+Ex, assemble or cluster.
 * Program classes should end in "<Command_Name>_Program_<X>", where:
 	 <Command_Name> is the name of the Command your program implements (conceptually, not programatically), and
 	<X> is the sub program name you're using (mothur, Qiime, PEAR, etc), or 'Chewbacca' if you're using a custom script.